krunalgedia/LLM_TextClassifier_WWF/README.md

 ## Project Overview

 The goal of this project is to develop a real-time web application to
-* Classify the text as constructive or not and also to give reasons.
+* Classify the text as constructive or not and also give reasons.

 ## Installation